Students look to love at New Zealand school hit by tragedy

 “I remember him as my baby who I nearly lost when he was born.
 Such a struggle he’s had throughout all his life.
 He’s been unfairly treated but he’s risen above that and he’s very brave.
 A brave little soldier.
 It’s so hard ... to see him just gunned down by someone who didn’t care about anyone or anything,” Milne said.
 “I know where he is.
 I know he’s at peace.”

-Current students weren’t the only ones caught in Friday’s mass shootings, the deadliest terrorist attacks in the country’s modern history.
+Current students weren’t the only ones caught in Friday’s shootings, in which a gunman killed 50 people and wounded dozens.
 A former Cashmere High School student is also believed to have been killed, as was the father of another student.

 Outside the school on Sunday, students came in a trickle to lean bouquets of flowers up against a construction barricade, evidence of the ongoing rebuilding from Christchurch’s 2011 earthquake.